-The welfare cost, which is $100 \Gamma(\tilde{S})$, of the nominal exchange rate between private cryptocurrency and the domestic fiat currency is shown as in figure (9).
-The meaning of the welfare cost is the same as before.23 As the net exchange rate increases from 0 to 15%, the welfare cost increases from 0 to 6.3218%.
+the welfare cost, which is $100 \Gamma(\tilde{S})$, of the nominal exchange rate between private cryptocurrency and the domestic flat currency is shown as in Figure (9).
+The meaning of the welfare cost is the same as before.27 As the net exchange rate increases from 0% to 15%, the welfare cost increases from 0 to 6.3218%.
 However, the welfare cost decreases from 6.3218% to -0.2169% as the net exchange rate further increases to 20%.
 Here the welfare cost is positive until the net exchange rate increases by 19%, which implies that as the nominal exchange rate increases, the representative household needs some extra consumption goods to maintain the same level of utility when the nominal exchange rate is one.
-Thus, any increase in the nominal exchange rate S will lead to an increase in the welfare cost of the representative household at first and then the trend reverses.
-It is obvious that substitution effect dominates in pre-15\% net increase period and wealth effect dominates the post-15\% period.
-The figure (22) in the Appendix (6.3) describes the welfare cost curve for a 0-100% range of net nominal exchange rate increase.
-The welfare cost increases at first and then it begins to decrease sharply.
+Thus, an increase in the nominal exchange rate S leads to an increase in the welfare cost of the representative household at first but then the trend reverses.
+It is obvious that the substitution effect dominates in the pre-15% net increase period and the wealth effect dominates the post-15% period.
+Figure (24) in Appendix (7.3) describes the welfare cost curve for a 0-100% range of net nominal exchange rate increase.
+The welfare cost increases at first but then it begins to decrease sharply.
 However, the decrease in the welfare cost will not last long and it stays nearly flat after the net exchange rate reaches around 40%.
 The minimum welfare cost, which corresponds to the 100% net exchange rate increase, is -2.8439%.
 Even with the relatively high rate of return Θ on the private cryptocurrency, the opportunity cost of using private cryptocurrency decreases significantly at the beginning until S goes up by 15%.
-Therefore, the change in S is big enough to 'frighten' the representative household and discourage even stopping them from demanding private cryptocurrency at first as shown in figure (10).
-What is more, the demand for the private cryptocurrency returns positive at some net exchange rate level between 20% and 24% and this low level of CC balance stays flat for the further increases as shown in figure (22).
-However, the value of both CC and M balance very low and near to zero.
-It is probably because of the very high exchange rate of private cryptocurrency and zero net interest rate on the fiat currency.
-Therefore, holding a tiny unit of cryptocurrency is enough to store most of the household's monetary assets with preferable interest return.
+Therefore, the change in S is big enough to "frighten" the representative household and discourage even stopping them from demanding private cryptocurrency at first as shown in Figure (10).
+What is more, the demand for the private cryptocurrency returns positive at some net exchange rate level between 20% and 24% and this low level of CC balance stays flat for the further increases as shown in Figure (26).
+However, both CC and M balances are very low and near to zero.
+It is probably because of the very high exchange rate of private cryptocurrency and zero net interest rate on the flat currency.
+Therefore, holding a tiny unit of cryptocurrency is enough to store most of the household's monetary assets with preferable rate of returns.

-23Please note that optimal consumption of varying nominal exchange rates turns up to be a complex number.
-Thus, the real part of the c,n,j^,M,CC , and welfare cost is used both for graphing and analysis.
+27Please note that optimal consumption of varying nominal exchange rates turns up to be a complex number.
+As a result, the real part of the c, n, j^, M, CC , and welfare cost is used for both graphing and analysis.